Tizona Therapeutics, Inc., is an immunology company harnessing the power of the immune system to develop treatments for cancer.

 Prior to co-founding MPM in 1997, Luke Evnin was employed by the venture capital firm Accel Partners.
 He received his PhD in Biochemistry from the University of California – San Francisco.
 He has devoted significant efforts since 2000 to working with the Scleroderma Research Foundation, serving as Chairman since 2002.
 Dr. Evnin also devotes energy to the External Advisory Board at the Lewis-Sigler Institute for Quantitative Genomics at Princeton, the External Advisory Boards for QB3, the Mission Bay Capital Fund at UCSF, and the Boston University Scleroderma CORT.

-Pablo Cagnoni, M.D., is CEO of Rubius Therapeutics.
-Over of the course of his career as an oncologist and pharmaceutical executive, Pablo has been committed to advancing the development of breakthrough treatments for patients with cancer and other debilitating diseases.
-He has played a key role in the development, approval and/or commercialization of several life-changing medicines, including Afinitor®, Blincyto® Exjade®, Folotyn® Glivec®, Jakavi®, Kyprolis®, Signifor®, Tarceva®, Tasigna® and Zykadia® among them.
+Pablo Cagnoni joined Rubius Therapeutics as Chief Executive Officer in June 2018.
+Over the course of Pablo’s career as an oncologist and pharmaceutical executive, he has been committed to advancing the development of breakthrough treatments for people with cancer and other diseases.
+He has played a key role in the development, approval and commercialization of more than 20 life-changing treatments, including Afinitor®, Kyprolis® and Tarceva®.

 Shelley Chu, M.D., Ph.D.